canmom/canmom.github.io/fiction/pockethealer.md

 I reach out to the fresh, hot life inside him.
 His chest craters, his blood hangs in the air before flying towards Tank.
 She is lucky.
 Her body will accept all types.

 Tank's skin knits together, and the threads connecting me to the inside are breaking.
 But all seemed to be well.
-I crouch on top of her, push my ear up to her mouth, waiting for the wet, hot breath that will confirm I've done my duty.
+I crouch on top of her, push my ear up to her mouth, waiting for the wet breath that will confirm I've done my duty.

 There...